mapbender/mapbender-documentation/en/functions/wmc/wmc_list.rst

 You can add configurations from the selectbox to your application.

-**Notice:** All configurations are pubic at the moment.
+**Notice:** All configurations are public at the moment.
 We want to add access control to this module later in development.

 **Notice:** You need the element WMC Loader to use this functionality.